Wireless Mobility Solutions (WMS)

 Multiple Awards Schedule (MAS) Information Technology special item number (SIN) 517312.
 Best-in-Class contract covers federally compliant, commercially available wireless mobility solutions in 11 subcategories within these technology areas:

 - Internet of Things & Other/Mobile Services

 Use the Wireless Mobility Solutions program to buy a broad portfolio of solutions.
-View the Wireless Mobility slipsheet [PDF - 1017 KB] for more information.
+View the Wireless Mobility slipsheet [PDF - 1017 KB] and the Wireless Subcategories slipsheet [PDF - 180 KB] for more information.

 Subcategory 1: Wireless Services replaces the expired Federal Strategic Sourcing Initiative (FSSI) Wireless Blanket Purchase Agreements (BPAs).
 This new program includes many service providers and offers increased flexibility so you can easily select the best-quality wireless carrier to meet your needs.